Can I Discharge Private Student Loans in Bankruptcy?

 Upsolve Member Experiences

-1,956+ Members OnlineCan Private Student Loans Be Discharged in Bankruptcy?
+1,904+ Members OnlineCan Student Loans Be Discharged in Bankruptcy?

-Student loan debt is an unsecured debt, just like credit card or medical debt.
-While credit card and medical debt can be discharged in a Chapter 7 bankruptcy, student loan debt is treated differently.
+Student loan debt is typically classified as unsecured debt, just like credit card or medical debt.
+While credit card and medical debt can be discharged in a Chapter 7 bankruptcy, private and federal student loan debt are treated differently.
 This is outlined in the federal bankruptcy law known as the Bankruptcy Code.

 To discharge a student loan in bankruptcy you must first file your bankruptcy case, then file an adversary proceeding (AP) with the Bankruptcy Court.
 These proceedings are very different from normal bankruptcy proceedings.
-For private student loans, they look more like a civil lawsuit.
-For federal student loans, this process recent got easier.
-So if you have both federal and private loans, look into your bankruptcy options for both.
+They look more like a civil lawsuit.

 What Is the Brunner Test and How Do You Pass It?